Consumer medicine information

 • If the expiry date on the carton or vial has passed.

 Empty vials and used syringes and needles, should be disposed of in a yellow plastic sharps container or similar puncture proof container composed of hard plastic or glass.
-Ask your doctor, pharmacist, or diabetes nurse educator for further information.
+Ask your doctor, pharmacist, or nurse for further information.

 Getting rid of any unwanted medicine